 I am in a dessert / breakfast mash up heaven right now!
 I love rhubarb crumble with a passion but wanted to make something a little easier to eat on the go and for breakfast as well.
-So I decided to make some rhubarb muffins and give them a streusel topping, viola rhubarb crumble on the go!
+So I decided to make some rhubarb muffins and give them a streusel topping, viola rhubarb crumble on the go in the neat package of Rhubarb Streusel Muffins!

 To make sure the rhubarb was sweet enough for the muffins I soaked it in the sugar for these muffins first, which had the added bonus of making the sugar rhubarb flavoured, giving even more scrumptious rhubarb flavour.